 Flap-like structure allowing blood flow from the left ventricle of the heart to the aorta.

-A special x-ray technique uses dye that is injected through a catheter inserted in an artery in the leg or arm.
+A special x-ray technique using dye that is injected through a catheter inserted in an artery in the leg or arm.

 The smallest branch of an artery that connects with the capillaries.